aws-samples/aws-ai-ml-workshop-kr/contribution/anhyobin/README.md

 </div>

 ### Create AWS CloudFormation Stack
-The EC2, DynamoDB, Lambda, and IAM Roles used in the lab are created through the CloudFormation stack.
-In addition to simply provisioning the resources, CloudFormation stack also execute the logic to initialize DynamoDB through invoke Lambda function.
+The EC2, DynamoDB, Lambda, and IAM Roles used in the lab are created through a CloudFormation stack.
+In addition to simply provisioning the resources, the CloudFormation stack also executes the logic to initialize DynamoDB through invoking a Lambda function.
 1. In the AWS Management Console, select **CloudFormation** service.
 2. Click **[Create new stack]** button.
 Select **[Specify an Amazon S3 template URL]** option and enter this URL https://s3.amazonaws.com/anhyobin-gaming/cloudformation.yaml.
 Click **[Next]** button.
 <div align="center">